Jorritvans/Battleships/README.md

 - __Programming Languages:__
 - Python
-- __Codeanywhere__
+- __CodeAnywhere__
-- Codeanywhere was used for version control by utilizing the Codeanywhere terminal to commit and Push to GitHub.
+- CodeAnywhere was used for version control by utilizing the Codeanywhere terminal to commit and Push to GitHub.
 - __Git__
-- Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+- Git was used for version control by utilizing the GitPod terminal to commit to Git and Push to GitHub.
 - __Github__
 - GitHub is used to store the projects code after being pushed from Git.
 - __VSCode__